Princeton–Rutgers rivalry: Men's basketball

-The two teams would meet again on March 13, 1976 at the Providence Civic Center in Providence, Rhode Island, in the first round of the NCAA Tournament.
+The two teams would meet again on March 13, 1976, at the Providence Civic Center in Providence, Rhode Island, in the first round of the NCAA Tournament.
 Down 10 early in the second half, Princeton rallied to pull within 54–53 with four seconds remaining, when Eddie Jordan of Rutgers fouled Princeton reserve guard Pete Molloy.
 Rutgers coach Tom Young called two timeouts before Molloy attempted the front end of the one-and-one free throws.
 Molloy missed, and Rutgers guard Mike Dabney grabbed the rebound to secure the 54–53 win.
 Rutgers advanced to the Final Four round, in which Michigan snapped the Scarlet Knights' 30-game winning streak.
 Jordan went on to play in the NBA and served as Rutgers head coach from 2013 to 2016.

 Due to scheduling problems related to Rutgers moving from the Atlantic 10 Conference to the Big East Conference, the series went on hiatus for the 1995–96 season.
 The series resumed in the 1996–97 season and continued to be played annually through the 2013–14 season.
-Princeton beat Rutgers 78–73 at the Louis Brown Athletic Center on December 11, 2013 in a game that The Trentonian dubbed the "battle for New Jersey."
+Princeton beat Rutgers 78–73 at the Louis Brown Athletic Center on December 11, 2013, in a game that The Trentonian dubbed the "battle for New Jersey."

 On March 30, 2014, the Home News Tribune reported that Princeton and Rutgers would not play each other in the upcoming season and that Princeton coach Mitch Henderson expressed hope that the series would resume in the near future.
 The series was also not played in the 2015–16 season.

 In 2016, Rutgers hired Steve Pikiell as head coach after firing Jordan.
 Asbury Park Press columnist Jerry Carino wrote: "There is hope that Rutgers’ hiring of Steve Pikiell...will open the door for Princeton."
 Carino also added: "As for Rutgers, it’s a bad look for the state university to dodge a century-old rival because they beat you a couple of times."
 Ultimately, the series was not scheduled in the 2016–17 season.
+The two schools resumed the rivalry in 2023 in a game played at CURE Insurance Arena in Trenton promoted as the "Jersey Jam."